Call Today to Get Started With Your Visa!

 15+ Years of High Success Rates

-The P1A visa is a nonimmigrant visa that allows athletes from foreign countries to temporarily come to the United States solely for the purpose of performing at a specific athletic competition.
+This is a non-immigrant visa that allows athletes from foreign countries to temporarily come to the United States solely for the purpose of performing at a specific athletic competition.
 This includes athletes coming to the United States to perform with a professional sports team as a professional athlete.

-In order to qualify for the P1A visa, the applicant(s) must be coming to the United States to participate in a specific athletic competition.
-The P1A visa is available for individual athletes, or team competitors.
+To qualify for This, the applicant(s) must be coming to the United States to participate in a specific athletic competition.
+This is available for individual athletes, or team competitors.
 The specific eligibility requirements for certain types of athletes and their competitions are described below:

 Professional Athletes